 In the days following the shooting, the then leader of the New Democratic Party, Donald C. McDonald publicly stated that he had affidavits confirming that the police knew beforehand that the farmers had guns at Reesor Siding.

-NDP Leader Donald C. McDonald claimed that affidavits showed
+NDP Leader Donald C. McDonald claimed that affidavits showed that police were aware that the farmers were armed. |

 The deceased were Irenée and Joseph Fortier (brothers) from Palmarolle, Québec and Fernand Drouin from St. Elzéar.
 Irenée Fortier was 34 years old, married and had two children.
 His brother, Joseph was 25 years old and was also married.
 Fernand Drouin was 29 years old and a bachelor.
 The wounded were Harry Bernard, Ovila Bernard, Joseph Boily, Alex Hachey, Albert Martel, Joseph Mercier, Léo Ouimette and Daniel Tremblay.